DatPHP/shop2024/README.md

 - Total price is automatically calculated from order details
 - Stock quantity is decremented when order is created
 - Order history is automatically created
+- Email notification is automatically sent to customer upon order creation
 - All operations are wrapped in database transactions

 #### 2. Stock Management Logic